 Exercise is another way you can take care of your body and baby during this stage.
-If you were active before conceiving, it is safe to continue most of your usual activities with clearance from your doctor.
-Walking is particularly effective since it’s a low-impact, total-body workout you can do virtually anywhere, for free.
+If you were active before conceiving, it’s usually safe to continue most of your usual activities, but you’ll want to check with your doctor.
+A healthcare professional may suggest alternatives for activities with a high risk of falling or injury.

 Sudden loss of symptoms doesn’t always mean there’s something amiss with your pregnancy.
 In fact, sore breasts and nausea can come and go.

 There may also be no signs of miscarriage.
-Some couples discover their baby has passed at their first ultrasound appointment.
+Some people discover a miscarriage at their first ultrasound appointment.

-Researchers estimate that up to 20 percent of known pregnancies end in miscarriage.
-The situation can feel quite devastating, but if you experience this misfortune, you’re not alone.
-More often than not, miscarriages are caused by chromosomal anomalies and are in no way under the mother’s control.
+The situation can feel quite devastating, but know that you’re not alone in experiencing this.
+More often than not, miscarriages are caused by chromosomal anomalies and are in no way under your control.

-The good news: Once you hear baby’s heartbeat on the ultrasound at eight weeks, your miscarriage risk lowers to around 1.5 percent.
+The good news: Once your baby reaches 8 weeks, your miscarriage risk lowers to around